nexusformat/communications/2015/NXvalidate/white_paper.md

 .. "nexusFile" should be changed to dataFile same for neXusFile?

+    typedef struct __NXVContext *pNXVcontext;
     /*
-     * NXvalidateInit initializes the validation library.
-Mainly
+     * NXVinit initializes the validation context Mainly
      * installs a default NXDL locator and a default logger.
+     * \param nxdlDir The directory where to look for NXDL files
+     * \return a pointer to a new validation context.
+Or NULL on
+     * failure.
      */
-    NXvalidateInit(void);
-    /* NXvalidateRun runs the validation.
-Outputs trouble to a log.
-     * \param nexusFile The file to validate
+    pNXVcontext NXVinit(char *nxdlDir);
+      /*
+     * NXVkill deletes a validation context created with NXVinit
-     * \param nxdlFile The application deinition to validate against.
-Can be
+     * \param self The validation context
-     * NULL, then the validator searches the application definition in the
-     * NeXus data file.
-     * \return 0 when validation succeeds, 1 else.
      */
-    int NXvalidateRun(char *nexusFile, char *nxdlFile);
+    void NXVkill(pNXVcontext self);

     typedef struct {
         char *neXusFile;